Window Replacement Plan 2018, Part 2: New Construction Windows vs Replacement Windows

 Knowing the difference between new construction and replacement windows and verifying those windows match other materials included in your project is vital to your project’s success.
 Meeting with a qualified window installation professional, such as the ones at Pella of Cheyenne who can help you address other questions is also important, which we’ll be discussing in part three of our series.

-- Replacement Windows: Recommended for any project where the window frame is not being replaced or is in good condition.
+- Replacement Windows: Recommended for any project where the window frame is not being removed or is in good condition.
 If the walls are not being taken down, a replacement window is the proper choice for your window project.

 - Either Type: Depending on the window frame’s condition, you might be able to use a replacement in place of installing a new construction window.
-Make sure the window you select offers a balance of the features you want at a cost you can be comfortable with.
+Make sure the window you select offers a balance of the features you want at a price you can be comfortable with.

 Whether you’re adding one window or 15, your investment should sustain for years.
 Review your options and make sure they fit your home project’s goals.